Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Semantic Confidence Aggregation

 \subsection{Results and Analysis}

-Table~\ref{tab:multi-answer-auroc-llama} shows calibration performance on the test set, and Figure~\ref{fig:sncs_secs} shows how the three aggregation methods vary with the threshold on the development set.
+Table~\ref{tab:multi-answer-auroc-llama70b} shows calibration performance on the test set, and Figure~\ref{fig:sncs_secs} shows how the three aggregation methods vary with the threshold on the development set.
 We observe that \textit{SCA matches the best-performing existing methods in the single-answer setting and achieves the strongest results across all three mixed multi-answer scenarios with $\tau=0$}.
-This means that SCA achieves strong calibration performance without clustering or any filtering, simply by summing the token-level probabilities of all responses.
+This means that SCA achieves strong calibration performance even without clustering or any filtering, simply by summing the token-level probabilities of all responses.
 Compared with SNCA and SFCA, SCA is less sensitive to the threshold.
 This indicates that the absolute values of token-level probabilities inherently capture the model’s perception of answer correctness, assigning high probabilities to likely correct answers and low probabilities to spurious ones, as shown in Figure~\ref{fig:cluster_motivation}.
+Additionally, we evaluate on the Natural Questions~\citep{kwiatkowski2019natural} dataset to test generalization; as shown in Table~\ref{tab:nq-results}, SCA also achieves competitive performance on this single-answer benchmark.